sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 6. To add Set Variable Value:
     - Click on the canvas.
     - In Automation Details search for the activity **Set Variable Value**.
-    - Drag and Drop the activity into the canvas.
+    - Drag and Drop the activity into the canvas below the condition you set.

     <!-- border -->![001](033.png)